Caring For Aging Parents (Quickstart Guide)

 visiting_elderly_parents.jpeg

-Despite the advancement of modern technology, it would always be a better option to go and visit your parents if you live nearby.
+Despite the advancement of modern technology, it is always a better option to visit your parents if you live nearby.

-Nothing can substitute a warm hug and a kiss, so if you have the chance, don’t avoid visiting your parents.
+Nothing is a substitute for a warm hug and a kiss, so if you can, don’t avoid visiting your parents.

-What is more, the in-person meeting will also give you the chance to check on their actual physical condition.
+Also, the in-person visit will also give you the chance to check on their physical condition.

 That is why you should visit as often as you can.

-If you live in another city, schedule your visits for at least one per month and check them on Skype or any other application to see them through the camera.
+If you live in another city, schedule your visits for at least once a month and check them on face-to-face calling technology (Zoom or Google Meet) to see them through the camera.

-A good-know, friendly face of your parents will certainly make your day, while it will mean the world to them to see you.
+The friendly face of your parents will undoubtedly make your day, and it will mean the world to them to see you.

 1. Spend some time out of the house